redyyu/raven-craft/README.md

 13. Increase Red Mobile Tool Cabinet capacity. (only effect new discovered.)
 14. Combine better boots 3D model and textures.
 15. 5 x Armor Pads for different positions.
+16. Backpacks and HikingBags have attachments by default. (no need Tailoring it any more.)
+17. Add Canteen, Flashlight and ChestRig.
+(No nead G.E.A.R)

 ### Added new Carpentry Expands: